taylor-j-murray/Regression-in-Housing-Data/README.md

-`final.ipbynb` is a end to end Jupyter Notebook presentation on EDA and Machine learning modeling/performace on predicticing housing prices using the Kaggle data set: https://www.kaggle.com/datasets/austinreese/usa-housing-listings
+`final.ipbynb`  features an end to end ML project.
+Consists of a Jupyter Notebook presentation on EDA and Machine learning modeling/performace on predicticing housing prices using the Kaggle data set: https://www.kaggle.com/datasets/austinreese/usa-housing-listings

 `preprocessing.py` consists of a number of custom made preprocessing functions.